linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 18.02.2024 (announcement)
+- 🚀 Exciting updates coming your way!
+Our Product Pipeline is undergoing some major adjustments to bring you even better products and services.
+Stay tuned for all the latest updates! 💼🔧 #ProductPipeline #Innovation #StayTuned

+### 18.02.2024 (announcement)
+- 🌍 Calling all international developers!
+We are expanding our team and looking for talented individuals to join us on this exciting journey.
+If you're passionate about technology and innovation, we want to hear from you! #JoinUs #TechJobs #InternationalDevelopers 🚀👩‍💻👨‍💻

+### 18.02.2024 (announcement)
+- 🚀 Today is Product Pipeline Day at Linkspreed!
+We're diving deep into our product pipeline, refining it, and making some strategic changes.
+This PPD will be recurring on weekends in the coming weeks until our product pipeline is top-notch again. 💪 #ProductPipeline #Linkspreed #Innovation

 ### 17.02.2024 (announcement)
 - 🚀 Calling all marketing and community agencies!
 We are on the lookout for partners to collaborate with us on Web4.
 Let's build a successful future together! 💼💻 #partnership #marketing #community #Web4 #futuregoals